-Recently, Isothermal Community College has made a commitment to becoming a learning-centered institution.
+Isothermal Community College has made a commitment to becoming a learning-centered institution.
 This carefully considered change builds upon the institutional values that are at the core of the College while propelling us forward to meet the unique needs of students.
 Simultaneously, we pledge to meet the needs of our business and industrial community, the need for a life-long education, and the cultural needs of our service region.
-I refer you to our mission, values, and vision statements which appear later in this document so that you may gain further insight into the means through which we approach this formidable task.
+I refer you to our mission, values, ar vision statements which appear later in this documents you may gain further insight into the means three we approach this formidable task.

-As you come to know our institution, I am confident that you will find a collection of individuals who are committed to excellence in all that we do as we eliminate barriers for student learning.
-You will also note that while we commit the resources of this institution to student success, we place the responsibility for learning on our students and ask them to recognize that the goals that they seek are often accompanied by the struggle and discomfort that is a part of personal growth.
-We genuinely believe that this environment is one in which students can flourish and learn the most valuable lesson of higher education which is to be self-directed in their learning.
-In this way, you can continue to adapt to the breadth of changes that face you in the future.
+As you come to know our institution, I am confident will find a collection of individuals who are comm excellence in all that we do as we eliminate barriers for student learning.
+You will also note that we commit the resources of this institution to student success, we place the responsibility for learning students and ask them to recognize that the goals that they seek are often accompanied by the struggle discomfort that is a part of personal growth.
+We genuinely believe that this environment is one in we students can flourish and learn the most valuable lesson of higher education which is to be self-directed their learning.
+In this way, students can continue to adapt to the breadth of changes that face them in future.

-The faculty and staff of Isothermal Community College welcome you to this institution and look forward to the opportunity for providing academic and personal support services that will help you reach your personal goals.
+The faculty and staff of Isothermal Community College welcome you to a challenging, learning experience and look forward to the opportunity for providing academic and personal support services that will help you reach your personal goals.